-Juxtaposed Center is also an anchoring organization for Trans Housing Atlanta Program, which provides supportive and emergency housing resources to homeless and marginalized Trans and gender non-conforming people.
+Juxtaposed Center is also an anchoring organization for Trans Housing Atlanta Program Inc., which provides supportive and emergency housing resources to homeless and marginalized Trans and gender non-conforming people.

-Additionally, Tracee has previously served on the Atlanta Police Department’s TLGBQI Advisory Boards and a Working Group on Prostitution after a local security company petitioned the City to ban Trans people from Midtown, specifically Trans women of color
+Additionally, Tracee has previously served on the Atlanta Police Department’s TLGBQI Advisory Boards and a Working Group on Prostitution after a local security company petitioned the City to ban Trans people from Midtown, specifically Trans women of color.

 Another highlight and milestone for Tracee was on March 31, 2015, she was invited to brief the White House Washington’s “Trans Women of Color Women History Month Briefing” on Employment and Economic Equity and how those inequities affect Trans Women of Color.

-On November 18, 2018 Tracee traveled to Vancouver, Canada and delivered her Trans empowerment international keynote address at British Columbia Nonprofit Housing Association’s Housing Central annual conference, which “I Am My Sister and Brother’s Keeper” is a love letter to her mother that chronicles more intimate insights into Tracee’s life’s journey up to this point in time.
+On November 18, 2018 Tracee traveled to Vancouver, Canada and delivered her Trans empowerment international keynote address at British Columbia Nonprofit Housing Association’s Housing Central annual conference.
+“I Am My Sister and Brother’s Keeper” is a love letter to her mother that chronicles more intimate insights into Tracee’s life’s journey up to this point in time.

 In addition to other life-affirming acknowledgments for her service to community, on March 10, 2020 Tracee received a RESOLUTION from the Georgia House of Representatives, commending her for receiving the Yellow Rose Nikki T. Randall Servant Leadership Award.